BinaryWorld0101201/TeleBash/README.md

 ## Installation

-Download the repo & simply run: `pip3 install -r requirements.txt`
+Download the repo & simply run: `python setup.py install`

 ## Using
 Just set up your config file like following: